ballerina-platform/module-ballerina-uuid/ballerina/Module.md

 Similar to Version 3 but uses SHA-1 instead of MD5.

 Other operations include validating a given UUID string and getting the version of a UUID string.

+For information on the operations, which you can perform with the `uuid` module, see the below **Functions**.